BIBEK9000/movie-recommendation-system/README.md

-# movie-recommendation-project
+# movie-recommendation-system-tmdb-dataset
-It's movie recommendation project using content based filtering.
+A content based movie recommender system using cosine similarity